syncfusion-content/blazor-docs/blazor/treegrid/columns/column-reorder.md

 ![Reordering Columns in Blazor Tree Grid](../images/blazor-treegrid-column-reorder.gif)

-> You can disable reordering a particular column by setting the `AllowReordering` property of the [TreeGridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridColumn.html) tag helper as false.
+> You can disable reordering a particular column by setting the `AllowReordering` property of the [TreeGridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridColumn.html) tag helper to false.

 ## Reorder single column